secure-foundations/mariposa/README.md

 ```
 python3 scripts/main.py single -s z3_4_12_1 -q data/samples/single_check.smt2
 ```
-This will test the stability of the query `data/samples/single_check.smt2` on the solver `Z3 4.12.1`, using the default settings.
+This will test the stability of the query `data/samples/single_check.smt2` on the solver `Z3 4.12.1`, using the default settings for experiments.
 The result should be something like this:

 ```
 solver used: solvers/z3-4.12.1